justinknguyen/BeatBind/README.md

     <img src="./images/unbind.png" width="70%" height="70%">
     </p>
 ### Why Isn't The App Starting on Startup?
-You likely changed the location of the app file.
+This happens if the location of the app file was changed.
 The registry key used to start the app on Windows startup needs to be updated to the new `.exe` path.
 Starting the app again will update the path in the registry key and should resolve the issue.
 ### Why Is The App Not Starting?
 Windows could be flagging it as a virus.
 Downloading the `.zip` folder instead or adding the `.exe` file to allowed files under Windows Security could fix your issue.

 If that still doesn’t work, check to see if you have the following folder, and then delete it: `.../AppData/Roaming/.beatbind`.
+### My Hotkeys Stop Registering After Waking From Sleep.
+There are rare cases where hotkeys stop registering on system wake up from sleep, and pressing `Start & Close` button again fixes the listener.
+For a more permanent fix, try disabling Windows Fast Startup.
+If the bug keeps occurring after disabling Fast Startup, please create an Issue ticket.